jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### The NormalGamma distribution is a conjugate prior for the Normal distribution

-The law of total probability states that
+By the definition of connditional probabilty
 $$ p(\mu,\sigma^2)=p(\mu|\sigma^2)p(\sigma^2)$$

-We already know that
+We already know that for normally distributed data with fixed variance, the mean is normally distri

 $$ \mu|\sigma^2 \sim \textrm{Normal}(\nu, \tau^2) $$